 - At 165 years, the Indiana Beta chapter at Wabash is the longest, continuous chapter in the history of Phi Delta Theta.

 - Pledges and brothers learn about the strong links to our chapter's past and strive to uphold them.

-- Eight Phi Delts serve on the Wabash Board of Trustees, more than any other house.
+- Three Phi Delts serve on the Wabash Board of Trustees, and five more are emeritus trustees.

-- Brother Allan Anderson '65 served as co-chair for the College's current capital campaign, the Challenge for Excellence with Brothers Dave Orr '57 and Mike Dill '71.
+- Brother Allan Anderson '65 served as co-chair for the College's most recent capital campaign, the Challenge for Excellence with Brothers Dave Orr '57 and Mike Dill '71.